 Classroom Location and Parking

-Most programs take place in George Gund Hall, located at 48 Quincy Street, or The Harvard Faculty Club, located at 20 Quincy Street, on the Harvard University campus in Cambridge, Massachusetts.
+For Summer 2017, programs will take place in Wasserstein Hall, located at 1585 Massachusetts Avenue on the Harvard Law School campus in Cambridge, Massachusetts.
 See the Harvard University campus map.
 Cambridge has local resident permit-only parking on most public streets.
-That is why we encourage participants to use public transportation.
+We therefore encourage participants to use public transportation.
 If you must travel by car, please refer to parking information on our Getting Here page.

 Executive Education participants are responsible for their own accommodations.
 Visit the Where to Stay page for information on hotels and other housing options.